hhblaze/SharmIPC/README.md

 //----starting from v1.04 it's possible to answer on remote call in async way:

-//After standard instantiation of SharmIPC
+//New way of instantiation of SharmIPC
 //sm = new tiesky.com.SharmIpc("MyUniqueNameForBothProcesses",this.AsyncRemoteCallHandler);

 //where AsyncRemoteCallHandler will be used instead of RemoteCall and gives an ability to answer to